Image of someone signing a disability insurance form

 Should I Apply for Both at the Same Time?

 We usually advise our clients to hold off on applying for SSD benefits until their workers’ compensation case is settled.
 Why do we do that?
-Applying for Social Security Disability Insurance benefits can significantly hamstring any efforts to maximize someone’s settlement in a workers’ compensation case, in other words, if you receive SSDI benefits, your workers’ compensation will be reduced and vice versa.
+Applying for Social Security Disability Insurance benefits can significantly hamstring any efforts to maximize someone’s settlement in a workers’ compensation case.

 Applying for SSD benefits while your workers’ compensation case is pending limits our ability to maximize your workers’ compensation case by settling it on a clincher basis.
 A clincher settlement is a universal settlement that resolves ALL of your entitlement to further benefits under the Workers’ Compensation Act, including future medical care.